 So, if you are up in the Swiss Alps, you will definitely benefit from the dry weather.
 On the summits, you can actually have a great view over several kilometers.

-It’s also very important to keep in mind during the day the temperatures can be warmer, around -1℃ to 3℃ in the Alps, but at night temperatures will drop easily to -7℃ to -10℃.
+It’s also very important to keep in mind during the day the temperatures can be warmer, around -1℃ to 3℃ in the Alps, but at night temperatures will drop easily to -7℃ (19.4℉) to -10℃ (14℉).

 Shorter Days

 The days are rather short in January.
-In January, the sun sets early, around 4:45 pm to 5:15 pm.
+The sun sets early, around 4:45 pm to 5:15 pm.

 Because of that, you need to be aware that daylight hours are limited, and it gets light rather early, around 7:30 am or 8 am, and at 8:30 am it’s already quite bright.

-I know it’s a downside that the days are short in January, but then you’ll have the advantage of easily getting up to see the winter sunrise.
+I know it’s a downside that the days are short, but then you’ll have the advantage of easily getting up to see the winter sunrise.

 And it’s a really great thing compared to the summer season because the sun rises very early at 5 am.